Current Postgraduate Students

 Conor Brennan

-Conor Brennan is a PhD candidate in the Department of Germanic Studies.
+Conor Brennan is a PhD candidate in the Department of German.
 His project compares aesthetic responses to the Anthropocene in the novels of Christoph Ransmayr, Olga Tokarczuk and Richard Flanagan.
 As a reference point in 20th-century modernity, the project also draws on the works of Franz Kafka, to whom all three writers frequently allude.

 More broadly, Conor’s research interests include contemporary Austrian writing, theories of comparative literature and intersections of philosophy and fiction.
 He teaches on the year-long module ‘Introduction to German Literature & Film’.